From Tax Season to Travel Season: How to Plan for What’s Next

 Spring clean for cash.

 Spring is the perfect time to declutter your closet and make some extra cash.
 Go through your home and be decisive on ridding yourself of things you don’t actually need.
 Take part in a community yard sale (a great way to make side cash and get to know your neighbors better), or take detailed photos and post items for sale online.
-Check out Material World, PoshMark, and thredUP for easy and innovative ways to sell your gently used clothing.
+Check out PoshMark and thredUP for easy and innovative ways to sell your gently used clothing.

 Trim the fat.